Easy Chicken Pot Pie Recipe With Biscuits

 Instructions

-- Preheat the oven to 375°F. Spray a 9X13 inch baking dish with cooking spray; set aside.
+- Preheat your oven to 375°F. Spray a casserole dish or a 9X13 inch baking dish with cooking spray and set it aside.

-- In a large skillet, melt the butter over medium heat.
-Add the onion and celery, and cook until they start to soften.
+- In a large skillet over medium heat, melt the butter.
+Add the onion and celery, cooking until they begin to soften.

-- Add the frozen mixed vegetables, cooked chopped chicken, dried thyme, garlic salt, and black pepper.
-Stir well to combine and cook for a few more minutes until the vegetables are heated through.
+- Stir in the frozen mixed vegetables, cooked chicken, dried thyme, garlic powder, and black pepper.
+Cook for a few more minutes until the vegetables are heated through.

-- Transfer the mixture to the prepared baking dish.
-Layer biscuits evenly on top of the chicken mixture.
+- Transfer the chicken pot pie filling to the prepared baking dish.
+Layer the biscuits evenly on top of the chicken mixture.

-- Bake in the preheated oven for about 25-27 minutes, or until the biscuits are golden brown and the filling is bubbly.
+- Bake in the preheated oven for 25-27 minutes or until the biscuits are golden brown and the filling is bubbly.

 Notes